jhogan/core/README.md

 ## Operating system ##
 The recommend operating system for Carapacian Core is Linux.
-The Ubuntu distribution of Linux is where the Core was developed and where it has received most of its testing, however, it should run on moste Debian-based distributions without much modification - if any.
+The Ubuntu distribution of Linux is where the Core was developed and where it has received most of its testing, however, it should run on most Debian-based distributions without much modification - if any.
 It's recommend that you use the latest LTS version of Ubuntu and use its native packages for the Python interpretor along with Green Unicorn.
-The version of Python shipped with the latest Ubuntu LTS version is considered the officially supported version.
+The version of Python shipped with the latest Ubuntu LTS version is considered the framework's officially supported version.

-There is a `deb` file in the source directory that contains a list of Ubuntu/Debian packages that Carapacian Core depends on.
+There is a [deb](deb) file in the source directory that contains a list of Ubuntu/Debian packages that Carapacian Core depends on.
 Currently, the list contains the following: